iskurbanov/shopify-next.js-tailwind/README.md

 ## Future Updates:
 This is an ongoing project that is currently released in beta.
 Future updates will include:
-* Using SWR for automatically updating content on SSG (Static Site Generation) websites.
 * Webhooks triggering for product updates, etc.
 * Additional ecommerce ready sections for Next.js using Tailwind CSS (currently 5 are included with the course assets)
 * Addition of lectures covering Shopify’s Hydrogen (when released)